adkinsrs/ergatis-docker-recipes/rnaseq/ec2_notes.md

 Pipeline output should be written to /opt/output_repository

+### Starting additional pipelines

+In order to create additional pipelines in Grotto, the user must logout, and then log back in.
+This clears all information stored about the previous pipeline, which allows for a new pipeline to be created.
+The previous pipeline will still be accessible on the Ergatis page and still will be running if it currently is.

 ## Powering down the containers

 When you have finished your pipelines, you can shut down the containers with the following commands: